chelsilarious/AutoDiff/docs/documentation.md

 #### Binary elementary functions

-We also overloaded the binary elementary functions such as `sin`, `cos`, `tan`, `exp`, etc in a seperate file called `utils,py`.
+We also overloaded the binary elementary functions such as `sin`, `cos`, `tan`, `exp`, etc in a seperate file called `utils.py`.
 Each of our overloaded functions will first check the type of the variables pass in using the `isinstance` method, and it deals with python integer / float, our `ForwardNode`, and `ReverseNode` objects differently.
 We also make sure to check for valid value and will throw a `ValueError` if the input value is outside the domain for the this function.

 Below is an example of our overloaded function `tan`:
 ```